dasmikko/shellopts/README.md

 indicate that the option can be repeated

 ```
-  -a,alpha      @ -a and --alpha
+  -a,alpha          @ '-a' and '--alpha'
-  ++beta        @ --beta, can be repeated
+  ++beta            @ '--beta', can be repeated
-  --gamma=ARG?  @ --gamma, takes an optional argument
+  --gamma=ARG?      @ '--gamma', takes an optional argument
+  --delta=ARG,      @ '--delta', takes a mandatory comma-separated list of arguments
+  --epsilon=ARG,?   @ '--delta', takes an optional list
 ```

 An option argument has a name and a type.
-The type can be specified as '#' (integer), '$' (float), or as a comma-separated list of allowed values.
-It can also be defined by a keyword that expects a file or directory argument:
+The type can be specified as '#' (integer), '$' (float), ',' (list) or as a comma-separated list of allowed values (enum).
+The name should be in capital letters.
+Some names are keywords with a special meaning:

   | Keyword   | Type |
   | --------- | ---- |